albertshaji/albertshaji.github.io/README.md

 An accidental encounter with [Fernando Basso's](https://fernandobasso.dev/about.html) webpage inspired me to post my story, instead of résumé content.
 Reading his story was a delightful experience.
 I also thank him for the minimalist design ideas.

-I write the contents in markdown format and then produce the HTML file using [Pandoc](https://pandoc.org/MANUAL.html) via the template file carrying website's structure.
+I write the contents in markdown format and then produce the HTML file using [Pandoc](https://pandoc.org/MANUAL.html) via the template file carrying the website's structure.
+The math symbols and equations are written in LaTeX.
+They are rendered in HTML via [Mathjax](https://pandoc.org/MANUAL.html#math-rendering-in-html).